Spontaneous Bacterial PeritonitisSymptoms, Doctors, Treatments, Advances & More

 Northwell Health Physician Partners Sandra Atlas Bass Center For Liver Diseases

 Dr. Sanjaya K. Satapathy is the medical director of the Center for Liver Disease and Transplantation at the Northwell Transplant Institute, program director of Northwell's Transplant Hepatology Fellowship, and professor of medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.His path to medicine began in India, where he was inspired by his father an engineer with a passion for homeopathy to pursue a career in healthcare.
 He earned his medical degree from Veer Surendra Sai Medical College, followed by fellowship training in gastroenterology and hepatology in the early 2000s.
 During that time, he witnessed the profound need for liver transplantation in India, where access remained scarce.While presenting his research at a conference in the United States, Dr. Satapathy was drawn to the opportunities and possibilities for advancing transplantation in America.
 He decided to continue his career in the United States, completing additional residency and fellowship training before serving as a transplant hepatologist in Memphis.
 In 2019, he was recruited to Northwell.It was a dream to begin from zero and build a transplant program that could be a model not just for the area or the state, but for the country, says Dr. Satapathy.
 Within only a few years, we've been able to achieve that goal, because Northwell has all the elements and resources to be one of the best programs in the nation.
 The expertise we have is unparalleled, with a collaborative team that encompasses all levels of care.The program was founded just in time for a huge surge in demand for liver transplants in the area, he adds.
 Liver disease and other liver issues are on the rise, making the need for an extensive program crucial for those in the New York region.
 Part of the program's strength is innovation.
 For example, Northwell is utilizing an approach that allows donated organs to be safely preserved for a longer period of time, which means needed organs can travel longer distances even from as far away as Hawaii.
 Northwell is also running several clinical trials on transplant medications and operates a robust transplant hepatology fellowship program to train the next generation of doctors a program Dr. Satapathy launched.I'm passionate about this work, and particularly about my patients, he says.
 I see every patient as my family, and my focus is on what I can do next to help them.
 Dr. Satapathy is rated as an Elite provider by MediFind in the treatment of Spontaneous Bacterial Peritonitis.
-His top areas of expertise are Spontaneous Bacterial Peritonitis, Non-Alcoholic Fatty Liver Disease, Hepatitis, Liver Transplant, and Endoscopy.
+He is also highly rated in 25 other conditions, according to our data.
+His clinical expertise encompasses Spontaneous Bacterial Peritonitis, Non-Alcoholic Fatty Liver Disease, Nonalcoholic Steatohepatitis (NASH), Liver Transplant, and Endoscopy.
+Dr. Satapathy is board certified in American Board Of Internal Medicine, American Board Of Internal Medicine/Gastroenterology, and American Board Of Internal Medicine/Transplant Hepatology.

-Ulrich Spengler practices in Bonn, Germany.
+Ulrich Spengler practices practicing medicine in Bonn, Germany.
 Mr. Spengler is rated as an Elite expert by MediFind in the treatment of Spontaneous Bacterial Peritonitis.
-His top areas of expertise are Spontaneous Bacterial Peritonitis, Hepatitis C, Hepatitis, Secondary Peritonitis, and Liver Transplant.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Spontaneous Bacterial Peritonitis, Hepatitis C, Hepatitis, Secondary Peritonitis, and Liver Transplant.

-Mattias Mandorfer is a Hepatologist in Vienna, Austria.
+Mattias Mandorfer is a Hepatologist practicing medicine in Vienna, Austria.
 Mr. Mandorfer is rated as an Elite expert by MediFind in the treatment of Spontaneous Bacterial Peritonitis.
-His top areas of expertise are Portal Hypertension, Ascites, Cirrhosis, Liver Transplant, and Endoscopy.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Portal Hypertension, Cirrhosis, Ascites, Liver Transplant, and Endoscopy.

 In most cases, the infection can be treated.
 However, kidney or liver disease may limit recovery.